SupaMafia/Simple-Portfolio-Calculator/README.md

 You need to rank the indices from the newest date to the latest date with the newest data on the first line.

+Lines with one or both indices lack data need to be either deleted or populated with previous data point.

 Blank lines after data need to be removed.

 The [indices.txt] needs to be at the same folder as [SimplePortfolioCalculator.java] file.